Sophie O'Sullivan: 2024

 On 9 July, at the Cork City Sports at the Munster Technological College in Bishopstown, O'Sullivan ran a time of 9.08.66 to finish 12th in the 3000 metres.
 On 12 July she ran a season's best of 4.05.77 over 1500 metres when she finished second behind Shannon Flockhart (4.04.98) at the Morton Games, at the Morton Stadium in Dublin.
-On 14 July O'Sullivan ran a PB of 2.00.08 to finish fifth in the 800 metres at the Meeting Sport e Solidarietà Lignano at the Stadio G. Teghil, Lignano Sabbiadoro in Italy, behind Italy's Eloisa Coiro who won the race in 1.59.26.
+On 14 July, O'Sullivan ran a PB of 2.00.08 to finish fifth in the 800 metres at the Meeting Sport e Solidarietà Lignano at the Stadio G. Teghil, Lignano Sabbiadoro in Italy, behind Italy's Eloisa Coiro, who won the race in 1.59.26.
 O'Sullivan's time moved her to 4th on the Irish all-time list.

 On 6 August O'Sullivan finished 7th in her 1500 m first round heat at the Paris Olympics in a personal best of 4.00.23, behind the winner, Gudaf Tesgaey of Ethiopa (3.58.84).
 As only the first six qualified directly for the semi-finals, O'Sullivan ran in the repechage on 7 August.
 O'Sullivan's time was 8th fastest among all first round athletes.
 O'Sullivan's time moved her to fourth on the Irish all-time list, behind Ciara Mageean (3.55.87), Sarah Healy (3.5746) and Sonia O'Sullivan (3.58.85).
 It was also inside the qualifying standard for next year's World Athletics Championship in Japan.
 O'Sullivan's 4th place in the repechage on 7 August was not enough to gain a place in the semi-final.
 Her time was 4.03.07 in a race won by Ethiopia's Birke Haylom.

-On 19 October Sophie opened her 2024 cross-country season by finishing 42nd at the Wisconsin pre-nationals, covering the 6K course in 20.10.4, and averaging 5.24.6 per mile.
-Sophie finished fifth and final scorer on the second-placed Washington Huskies team.
+On 19 October, O'Sullivan opened her 2024 cross-country season by finishing 42nd at the Wisconsin pre-nationals, covering the 6K course in 20.10.4, and averaging 5.24.6 per mile.
+O'Sullivan finished fifth and final scorer on the second-placed Washington Huskies team.
 On 1 November, at the Big Ten Cross-country Championships in Savoy, IL, O'Sullivan was again fifth scorer for the Huskies, as they finished runner up behind Oregon.
 She finished in 18th place, in 19.45, after passing 11 runners over the final kilometre.
-At the NCCA West Regional Cross-country at Cofax, Washington on November 15, Sophie finished 33rd position in 20.27 over 6 km and was fifth Huskie over the line, helping the team to take third place behind Oregon and Stanford.
+At the NCCA West Regional Cross-country at Cofax, Washington on 15 November, O'Sullivan finished 33rd position in 20.27 over 6 km and was fifth Huskie over the line, helping the team to take third place behind Oregon and Stanford.
 On November 23, O'Sullivan finished in 135th place at the NCCA Division 1 Cross-country Championship at Thomas Zimmer Championship Course in Madison, Wisconsin.
 She finished fifth scorer for the Huskies, who finished 13th overall.
 O'Sullivan picked up 40 places over the final kilometer.
 O'Sullivan's time over 8K was 20.45.